Our knowledge of orthopaedics. Your best health.

 • Because your feet swell throughout the day, try on shoes at the end of the day or after a workout.

-• To ensure a proper fit, wear the same type of sock that you typically wear when you are participating in the sport for which you are buying the shoes.
+• To ensure proper fit, wear the same type of sock that you typically wear when you are participating in the sport for which you are buying the shoes.

 • Make sure the heel counter — the back of the shoe that holds the heel in place — adequately grips your heel to ensure stability.

-• There should be at least a 1/2 inch space between your longest toe and the tip of your shoes.
+• There should be at least a 1/2-inch space between your longest toe and the tip of your shoes.

 • The toe box — the front area of the shoe — should have ample room so that you can wiggle your toes.
 Your toes should never feel cramped in an athletic shoe.